NCATS-Tangerine/rhea-beacon/README.md

 ## Getting started

+This project was developed using Python 3.6, and it is advised that you use this version.

 ### Create virtual environment

 It is helpful to keep a local virtual environment in which all local dependencies as well as the application can be installed.